 The best ways to respond to "why are you leaving your job?"

-Jobstreet content teamupdated on 02 August, 2023
+Jobstreet content teamupdated on 15 March, 2026

 Share

 Succeeding in an interview is no easy feat.
 If you’ve been on this road before, you've likely encountered common yet tricky questions.
-One often asked is, of course, why you're leaving your current job for a new one.
+One often asked question is, of course, why you're leaving your current job for a new one.

 It’s helpful to know that the idea of leaving a job for a new one is not uncommon.